jhoblitt/puppet-zeromq/README.md

 ### `$osfamily == RedHat` considerations

-The el6.x packages are provided by EPEL6 but this module does not configure not have a dependency on a module that will configure a EPEL6 yumrepo.
-This is avoid potentially conflicting with a local yumrepo configuration, which is fairly common.
+The el6.x packages are provided by EPEL6 but this module does not configure nor have a dependency on a module that will configure a EPEL6 yumrepo.
+This is to avoid potentially conflicting with a local yumrepo configuration, which is fairly common for sites that have more than a hand full of nodes.

 If you do not have a local site setup, the [`stahnma/epel`](https://forge.puppetlabs.com/stahnma/epel) module is a good option for configuring EPEL6.

 You will likely want to declare resource ordering in your catalog to ensure that the EPEL6 repo is configured *before* this module in the catalog.
 Eg: